-Whether your definition of “single” is in a relationship but unmarried or single and not in a relationship, you have options when it comes to your single parent adoption.
-Read a Real Single Parent's Adoption Story
+Whether your definition of "single" is in a relationship but unmarried or single and not in a relationship, you have options when it comes to your single parent adoption.
+Read a Single Parent's Adoption Story »

-Years ago, if you had gone to an adoption agency as a single person and applied to adopt a baby, you would have been turned down.
+Years ago, if you had gone to an adoption agency as a single person and applied to adopt a baby, you world have been turned down.
 Unfortunately, it just wasn't done.
 In fact, there were even laws against single parent adoption in some states.
 Now, thousands of children in the United States and other countries are living with single men and women who have chosen to become parents and who have been given the opportunity to provide a loving home for a child.

-Traditional View of Parenting
+Traditional view of parenting

 Despite the greater acceptance of single parent adoption, the traditional view of parenting — that a child needs both a mother and a father for healthy growth and development — is still out there.
 Some may not understand why you would willingly assume the responsibility of raising a child alone.
 It may or may not be possible for you to convince them that you know what you are doing.
 If this happens to you, a single parent who experienced this situation has some advice to share: "Be strong!
 You can't let people around you tear you down.
 They may be negative.
 If this is your choice, then don't let people influence you.
 Wait until the child comes and you'll see how involved some of your friends will get!"